therefore-ca/gatsby-theme-emulsify/content/pages/index.md

 ---
-title: "Welcome"
+title: "Home"
-description: "This is the Index Page and it has some information."
+description: "This is the Homepage and it has some information."
-menus: main
 ---

 # Welcome to Emulsify Design Guide